-Table 1 Activity Centre Objectives Tuble I 7 (OLIVILY Contro 000000000
+Table 1 - Activity Centre Objectives

-Theme Objectives Home in the supported by Cer Development a new 'main street' environment along Hayne Street supported by Central Mall, Mead Street, Barber Street Canning Road and Railway Road. • Encourage built form outcomes that connect the heritage character of the town centre.
+Theme Objectives Urban Form Create a home in the forest.
+Development a new 'main street' environment along Haynes Street supported by Central Mall, Mead Street, Barber Street Canning Road and Railway Road.
+Encourage built form outcomes that connect the heritage character of the town centre.
 Promote buildings that reflects the materiality and landscape of the area through use of local material and colour palettes.
 Connect the cultural elements of the town centre to create a meaningful and cohesive story.

-Theme Objectives С С С С С С С Community - A Place for everyone Create opportunities for events, festivals, markets and activities to support a vibrant and activated town centre.
-Encourage co-location of community facilities.
-Create places that cater for all members of the community from youth to the elderly.
-Live/Work/Play - All your daily needs Encourage land uses that operate beyond traditional business hours.
+Community Strengthen and support existing events, festivals, markets and activities and create new place activation opportunities that contribute towards a vibrant and activated town centre.
+Encourage co-location of community facilities Create places that cater for all members of the community from youth to the elderly.
+Land Use and Activity Create a location that caters for daily needs of the community.
+Encourage land uses that operate beyond traditional business hours.
 Enhance safety and vibrancy of the public realm by encouraging passive surveillance of it and facilitating social interaction within it.
 Enhance housing and social diversity.
 Enable a critical mass of residents, visitors and workers to support new and enhance existing retail and community offerings.
-0.00 0.00 Connected - Walk the centre Improve connections and better integrate major land uses and activities in the town centre.
+Movement Improve connections and better integrate major land uses and activities in the town centre.
 Promote pedestrian and cyclist priority streets that are safe and accessible for all.
 Encourage walking, cycling and public transport use.
 Ensure destinations and places are well-connected and legible.